EvertonCa/SimpleBank/README.md

 ![CI](https://github.com/EvertonCa/SimpleBank/actions/workflows/ci.yml/badge.svg)

+THIS REPOSITORY IS STILL UNDER DEVELOPMENT.
+NOT ALL FEATURES ARE IMPLEMENTED YET.

 This repository is a Go server built for a simple bank as learning exercise.
 It will provide APIs for the frontend to do following things:

 1. Create and manage bank accounts, which are composed of owner’s name, balance, and currency.